 Do I really need to use toner?

-Unfortunately, toners have been know to be the forgotten skin care product.
+Unfortunately, toners have been known to be the forgotten skincare product.
 Out of every step in a skincare regime, toners are the most missed step.
 Most likely because very few know what it is for.
 Continue reading below for some of our favorite product suggestions.

 What is toner?
 A toner is a liquid moisturizing product that is meant to restore your skins natural PH balance after cleansing, replenish hydration and nourish the skin.